Supporting Educators • Promoting Learning

 Let’s consider an example which nicely illustrates this point.
 As a child, I used to enjoy dealing out a pack of cards and playing Solitaire.
 The interplay of chance, logic and strategy became its own reward; there’s no denying that the act of manually engaging with the cards themselves was also enjoyable.

 Digital app alternatives lack this physical element.
 Instead, most bombard the player with extrinsic virtual rewards, ranging from showers of imaginary gold coins to the lure of levelling-up at regular intervals.
 Extrinsic clearly replaces intrinsic here, resulting in a different quality of personal engagement.

-With this contrast in mind, it is important to understand that gamification and play are not the same thing.
+With this important contrast in mind, we can easily see that gamification and play are not the same thing.
 A commitment to playful teaching and learning does not correspond with a belief that music education should be gamified.

 Here’s a great quote which sums up this point:

 “Games don’t matter.
 Like in the old fable, we are the fools looking at the finger when someone points at the moon.
 Games are the finger; play is the moon.”

 Miguel Sicart, Play Matters (2014, MIT Press, Cambridge, Massachusetts)